theAdamColton/ascii-autoencoder/README.md

 ### Commit 99126b3ca0c2e82571574d3de1410cacdfddeaa5

 Was able to train ./models/16precision_random_roll_no_im_losscheckpoint/ for about 2,000 epochs.
 The loss was converging very predictably.
+This was with nz 128

 ![Training run](figures/commit%2099126b3ca0c2e82571574d3de1410cacdfddeaa5%20no_image_loss.png)